 The Member's PCP is the primary leader of the health team involved in the coordination and direction of services for the Member.
-The care manager provides the PCP with the Member's individualized Care Plan (ICP), interdisciplinary care team (ICT) updates, and information regarding the Member's progress through the ICP when requested by the PCP.
+The case manager provides the PCP with the Member's ICP, interdisciplinary care team (ICT) updates, and information regarding the Member's progress through the Individualized Care Plan (ICP) when requested by the PCP.
 The PCP is responsible for the provision of preventive services and for the primary medical care of Members.